isabella232/www-project-top-10-card-game/index.md

 The game is designed to be an easy to learn introduction to the risk concepts of the OWASP Top Ten and the best practices control concepts of the OWASP Top Ten Proactive Controls at a novice level in an environment that reflects a sense realism and excitement.

-During the initial game design, red was selected as the primary color for the malicious Threat Agent (TA) (OWASP Top 10) card deck.
-Many options are open for the design of an OWASP branded TA card deck.
+Many options are open for the design of an OWASP branded TA and DC card decks.
+Cybersecurity activities and training are frequently designed around the concept of red (attacking) and blue (defending) teams.
 For example,

 <img src="assets/images/TA_Deck_Sample_Card.jpg" style="float: left; width: 100%; margin-right: 15px; margin-bottom: 15px;">

 <strong>Threat Agent (TA) Card Deck</strong>

-During the initial game design, blue was selected as the primary color for the blue cybersecurity Defense Control (DC) team (OWASP Top 10 Proactive Controls) card deck.
-Many options are open for the design of an OWASP branded DC card deck.
-For example,
+During the initial game design, red was selected as the primary color for the malicious Threat Agent (TA) (OWASP Top 10) card deck.

 <img src="assets/images/DC_Deck_Sample_Card.jpg" style="float: left; width: 100%; margin-right: 15px; margin-bottom: 15px;">

 <strong>Defense Control (DC) Card Deck</strong>

-Cybersecurity activities and training are frequently designed around the concept of red (attacking) and blue (defending) teams.
+During the initial game design, blue was selected as the primary color for the blue cybersecurity Defense Control (DC) team (OWASP Top 10 Proactive Controls) card deck.

 ## What is the OWASP Top 10 Card Game?

 1. The game is designed to be an easy to learn introduction to the risk concepts of the OWASP Top Ten and the best practices control concepts of the OWASP Top Ten Proactive Controls at a novice level in an environment that reflects a sense realism and excitement.